Intro background

 ZEV Targets

-We've set targets to increase the share of zero-emission vehicles to 20% by 2030 and 75% by 2050.
-As of 2021, the share of ZEVs has only reached 6.8 of vehicles.
-Hitting our 2030 target will be a challenge but the future of mobility is changing quickly and we will be stepping up to support this effort with the following Moves
+We've set targets to increase the share of zero-emission vehicles to 42% by 2030 and 90% by 2045.
+As of 2022, the share of ZEVs has only reached 8.6% of the total number of vehicles on the road.
+Hitting our 2030 target will be a challenge, but the future of mobility is changing quickly, and we will be stepping up to support this effort with the following Moves:

 Play 3.3: Increase Zero-Emission Vehicles